darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

 ## How Bloomberg Values Private Companies

-Before we can hedge, we need to understand how Bloomberg's comes up with their valuation numbers, since that's the resolution source.
+Before we can hedge, we need to understand how Bloomberg comes up with its valuation numbers, since that's the resolution source.

 Both Forbes and Bloomberg mark publicly traded stocks at market price.
 They